 The usual form of a General Examination in the Physics Department is a public presentation of research already completed and research proposed, followed by a closed examination with only members of the graduate faculty.
 A student should schedule the General Examination at the earliest time agreeable with the Supervisory Committee.

 Sequence of steps to set-up the General Examination

-- The student reserves the room him/herself with the Physics Main office.
+- The student reserves the room (and visual equipment such as a projector) him/herself with the Physics Main office.

-- The student applies for the General Examination at the MyGrad WEB site.
-The Graduate School must receive requests to schedule exams several weeks beforehand.
+- The student applies for the General Examination on the MyGrad WEB site.
+The Graduate School must receive requests to schedule exams 3 weeks beforehand.

 - Hold the exam.
 You are strongly advised to send reminders to all members of your committee the day before, and also immediately beforehand, including details of the location.

 Students need to register for Physics 800 instead of Physics 600.
 A minimum of 27 dissertation credits (Physics 800) over a period of at least three quarters must be completed in which at least one quarter comes after the student passes the General Examination.
 With the exception of summer, students are limited to a maximum of 10 dissertation credits (Physics 800) per quarter.
 This implies that the Final Examination can not take place until 3 quarters after the General Exam, unless pre-planned with taking 800 credits before the General Exam.